 Keith Lowey is a Principal of Verdolino & Lowey, P.C. a leading, experienced full-service accounting firm located in Foxboro, MA.
 He joined the firm as a Principal in 1990.

 Lowey is experienced in business development; accounting and consulting services; business advisory services; and bankruptcy matters including taxation, valuation and insolvency.
 He has been employed as an accountant for Chapter 7 and 11 Trustees, Examiners, Debtors and Creditors’ Committees; Examiner; and has testified as an expert witness in hundreds of cases.

 Lowey has been in public and private practice in the accounting field for 24 years.

-CHQI’s Board of Directors constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:
+CHQI’s Advisory Board of Directors constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:

-The Board of Directors is responsible for the appointment of all committees, their membership, and scope of work.
-Additionally, the Board conducts annual reviews of policies and procedures covering all aspects of CHQI operations.
-The Board can use this information to change existing policies to ensure the continuity of operations and to adapt to new challenges and opportunities.
+The Advisory Board of Directors is responsible for the appointment of all committees, their membership, and scope of work.
+Additionally, the Advisory Board conducts annual reviews of policies and procedures covering all aspects of CHQI operations.
+The Advisory Board can use this information to change existing policies to ensure the continuity of operations and to adapt to new challenges and opportunities.